Ancienne Belgique

 The Ancienne Belgique (Old Belgium) (AB) is a concert hall for contemporary music in Brussels, Belgium.
 Located in the historic heart of Brussels, it is one of the leading concert venues in Belgium, hosting a wide variety of international and local acts.
 Some 300,000 people attend a concert at the "AB" every year.

 The venue

 The venue consists of three concert halls: the "Main Hall", the "ABBox", and the "ABClub".
 The Main Hall is, logically, the Ancienne Belgique's main hall, and has a capacity of 2,000 people.
-It is said to be one of the best concert halls in Belgium, with perfect acoustics.
+It is considered one of the best concert halls in Europe for its acoustics.
 The ABBox is the latest addition to the Ancienne Belgique.
 It is the same space as the Main Hall, but rearranged for greater intimacy: the seats in the back and the balconies at the sides of the hall are covered, limiting its capacity to 800 people.
 The ABBox is the Ancienne Belgique's response to the need for a smaller concert hall to host less well-known acts, helping them gain a new and larger audience.
 The ABClub has a capacity of approximately 250 people, and hosts smaller, up-and-coming acts.